Petra Kvitová: 2022: Early struggles, out of top 30 and resurgence

-2023: United Cup debut
+2023: Biggest title in five years and return to top 10

 Kicking off the 2023 season in a team event for the first time since 2014, Kvitová amassed two straight-set wins in singles at the inaugural United Cup.
 Firstly, she beat world No. 3 Jessica Pegula to open her season with her 30th career win over an opponent ranked in the top 5, and it was also the Czech Republic's sole win in its opening tie against the United States.
 She next beat Laura Siegemund to give the Czechs an unassailable 3–0 advantage in its tie against Germany, effectively securing her nation its first tie win of the tournament.
 She then recorded her maiden quarterfinal appearance in Adelaide, her 100th career quarterfinal result in main draws, but lost to Daria Kasatkina, also making it her first defeat in the quarterfinal stage of an Australian tournament outside the Australian Open.
-Seeded 15th at the Australian Open, Kvitová exited in the second round to Anhelina Kalinina in a tight straight-setter, making it the tenth time in her career where she failed to reach the second week.
-In February, Kvitová suffered consecutive exits in the last 16 of Doha and Dubai – the first time since 2016 where she failed to reach a quarterfinal in the Middle East.
+Seeded 15th at the Australian Open, Kvitová exited in the second round to Anhelina Kalinina in a tight straight-setter, making it the 10th time in her career where she failed to reach the second week here.

+In February, Kvitová suffered consecutive last-16 exits, coming in Doha and Dubai – the first time since 2016 where she failed to reach a quarterfinal in the Middle East.
 The following month, in Indian Wells, 15th seed Kvitová claimed back-to-back wins here for the first time since 2016 by defeating Elizabeth Mandlik, before recovering from a first-set bagel to prevail over 24th seed Jeļena Ostapenko to reach the round of 16.
-There, she scored her second win in three months over world No. 3 Pegula, needing to save four match points en route, to record her 35th overall quarterfinal at WTA 1000 events, making her only the fourth woman to reach that milestone.
-She would fall to seventh seed Maria Sakkari in her third quarterfinal appearance here next – a rematch of their third-round encounter last year which Sakkari also won.
+There, she scored her second win in three months over world No. 3 Pegula, needing to save four match points this time around.
+She would fall to seventh seed Maria Sakkari in her third quarterfinal appearance here next – a rematch of their third-round encounter of the previous year which Sakkari also won.